-Olive Oil vs. Avocado Oil: A Breakdown Of Each + Which Is Better
+Olive Oil vs. Avocado Oil: A Breakdown Of Each + Which Is Healthier

 Olive oil has long been considered the healthiest cooking fat for its antioxidant and disease-fighting benefits, especially within the Mediterranean diet.
-More recently, another healthy cooking fat has made its way to people's kitchens: avocado oil.
-Both have benefits and nutritional value, so when browsing the oil aisle, which one should you choose?
+A bit more recently, another healthy cooking fat has made its way to people's kitchens: avocado oil.
+Both have benefits and nutritional value, so when browsing the oil aisle, which one should you buy?

 What is olive oil?

-Here's a more comprehensive nutritional breakdown of 1 tablespoon of olive oil, according to the U.S. Department of Agriculture (USDA):
+Here's a more comprehensive nutritional breakdown of 1 tablespoon of olive oil4, according to the U.S. Department of Agriculture (USDA):

 - Calories: 119